benanyanonu1/team-4-project-ENG220/README.md

   Ilan Raugust - Writing analysis code and producing visualizations, dataset research.

   All members: Writing documentation and project report, filming 1-2 minute video segment.

+Final Conclusion, Project Outcomes:
+  We hope that the outcome of our project will be sparking ideas of change in the minds of our fellow engineers.
+We live in a very violent city, so the topic of violence is quite prevalent, and a topic that all of us will need to be mindful of as we begin work as engineers.
+Though it may not be possible to solve the problem of violence in Albuquerque, it is possible for engineers to implement ideas that help prevent violence.